RiyaThakur7/RiyaThakur7.github.io/README.md

 |UHV|Prof.Jasmine Kaur|Universal Human Values|
 |Mathematics|Mr. Sanchit Mehra| Integrals|

-July 16, 2024, The fifth day of Induction Program.
+July 16, 2024, The fifth day of Induction Programme.
 First lecture was conducted by _**Prof. Jasmine Kaur**_.
 Mam teached us the _**Universal Human Values**_.
 Mam explained the topic _**Value Education**_.
 Value Education means What is valuable for you? if it is valuable for you,it makes us happy or not.
 Value Education and Skill Education go hand in hand.
 Second Lecture was conducted by _**Mr. Sanchi Mehra**_.
 Sir continued the topic of _**Integration**_.
 We solved many questions and practiced it very well.
 ***
 ## Day 6